singh-krishan/basic-calculator-agent/README.md

-# Simple Math Agent with smolagents
+# Enhanced Math Agent with Weather API using smolagents

-This is a simple LLM agent built using the smolagents framework that can add two numbers together.
+This is an enhanced LLM agent built using the smolagents framework that can add numbers, perform web searches, and get real-time weather data for any city.

 ## Features

-- 🤖 Simple LLM agent using smolagents framework
+- 🤖 Enhanced LLM agent using smolagents framework
-- 🔧 Custom tool to add two numbers
+- 🔢 Custom tool to add two numbers
+- 🌤️ Dedicated weather API tool for real-time weather data
+- 🌐 Web search tool for general information lookup
 - 💬 Interactive chat interface
 - 📝 Example usage demonstrations
+- 🧪 Comprehensive test scripts

 ## Prerequisites